MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-your-environment.md

 ---
 # Annotate your environment

 In Dynamics 365 Remote Assist mobile, annotations make it so technicians and remote collaborators can visually specify an area or particular asset in their environment to look at or manipulate.
+During a Remote Assist mobile video call, the technicians will be displaying their environment through their rear-facing camera.
 Both the technician and remote collaborator can add annotations to what they're looking at, and share with each other during a video call.

 Let's take a look at what this looks like in action.
 In this article, we assume that a **field technician** is using **Remote Assist mobile** in the field, while the **remote collaborator** is elsewhere on a desktop or mobile device using **Microsoft Teams**.